k8stopologyawareschedwg/enhancements/keps/sig-node/2043-pod-resource-concrete-assigments/README.md

 The GRPC Service exposes these endpoints:
 - `List`, which returns a single PodResourcesResponse, enabling monitor applications to poll for resources allocated to pods and containers on the node.
 - `GetAllocatableResources`, which returns AllocatableResourcesResponse, enabling monitor applications to learn about the the allocatable resources available on the node.
-- `Watch`, which returns a stream of PodResourcesResponse, enabling monitor applications to be notified of new resource allocation, release or resource allocation updates, using the `action` field in the response.
+- `ListAndWatch`, which returns a stream of ListAndWatchPodResourcesResponse, enabling monitor applications to be notified of new resource allocation, release or resource allocation updates, using the `action` field in the response.
+- `ListAndWatchAllocatableResources`, which returns a stream of ListAndWatchAllocatableResourcesResponse, enabling monitor applications to be notified of addition/modification/deletion of allocatable resources on a node, using the `action` field in the response.

 This is shown in proto below:
 ```protobuf